WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## macOS

 Operating system used on Apple Macintosh computers.
-Use lowercase for *mac* and uppercase for *OS*
+Use lowercase for *mac* and uppercase for *OS*.

 See also [OS, operating system](https://make.wordpress.org/docs/style-guide/word-list/o/#os-operating-system).